 Explorations of topics in chemistry or physics.
-Topics could include pharmaceutical chemistry, polymer chemistry, food chemistry, coordination chemistry, physics of music, and physics of SCUBA diving.
+Topics could include, but are not limited to pharmaceutical chemistry, polymer chemistry, food chemistry, coordination chemistry, physics of music, and physics of SCUBA diving.
 This course is repeatable for up to 4 semester hours for different topics.